oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/Avxy.md

 - I think he looks cool.
 - he's black, and this is why I think it's funny to have a wokeist.
+	- He will have a complement, which is the embodiment of black stereotypes himself.

 #airconditioner